Fullmetal Alchemist: Plot

-The Promised Day arrives, with Father planning to use an eclipse and ‘human sacrifices’ — alchemists who have performed human transmutation — to trigger the transmutation, with Wrath and Pride forcing Mustang to perform human transmutation to make him a sacrifice.
-The Elrics and their comrades battle Father's minions, with Kimblee and almost all of the Homunculi dying.
+The Promised Day arrives, with Father planning to use an eclipse and 'human sacrifices'— alchemists who have performed human transmutation — to trigger his own transmutation.
+Wrath and Pride force Mustang to perform the human transmutation, blinding him.
+The Elrics and their comrades battle Father's minions, resulting in Pride being defeated by Edward and being reduced to a defenseless infant form, Greed sacrificing himself to save Lin, and the other homunculi as well as Kimblee dying.
 However, Father manages to activate the nationwide transmutation circle and absorbs the superior being.
 Hohenheim and Scar activate countermeasures, draining much of Father's absorbed souls, and rendering him unstable.
-The Elrics and their comrades face Father in a final battle, in which Greed sacrifices himself to protect Lin.
-Alphonse, his armor almost destroyed, sacrifices his soul to restore Edward's right arm.
-Edward defeats Father, who is dragged into the Gate of Truth, from which he was created.
-Edward sacrifices his ability to perform alchemy to fully restore Alphonse from an impressed Truth, while Lin receives a Philosopher's Stone.
+The Elrics and their comrades face Father, who nearly destroy Alphonse's armor.
+Alphonse sacrifices his soul to restore Edward's right arm.
+Edward defeats Father, who is dragged into the Gate of Truth.
+Edward sacrifices his ability to perform alchemy to fully restore Alphonse, while Lin receives a Philosopher's Stone.
 Hohenheim goes to visit Trisha's grave, where he dies peacefully.

-The Elrics return home and separate two years later to further research alchemy.
+The Elrics return home and then go their separate ways two years later to further research alchemy.
 Years later, Edward and Winry marry and have two children.